The Best SSD of 2017

 Created as the successor to traditional HDD technology, SSDs are the speed demons of the storage world.
 Without any moving parts, SSDs don’t need to wait for actuator arms to read the data off platters and instead directly transfer data from the NAND flash memory.
 As a result, SSDs feature read and write performance that can be orders of magnitude faster than traditional mechanical hard drives drives.

-Featuring no moving parts, SSDs can take punishment much better than HDDs.
-Vibration and impact no longer affect their operation and they’re significantly more power efficient with some of the best SSDs requiring less than 0.1w at idle.
+Additionally as SSDs have no movig parts, they can also take punishment much better than HDDs.
+Vibration and impact don’t affect SSD operation and they’re significantly more power efficient with some of the best SSDs drawing less than 0.1w at idle.
 Due to this decreased power draw, they also output less heat than mechanical drives which helps improve the longevity of the SSD as well as the longevity of other components within the system.

 So why are we still gripping on to mechanical drives when SSDs seem like an infinitely better alternative?
 SSDs are still much more expensive per gigabyte compared to hard drives and as a result, capacities tend to be smaller as well.
 Due to the high costs of NAND flash memory, the size of SSDs must be limited to what the consumers can afford.
 While manufacturers could theoretically produce gargantuan-sized SSDs, their prices would be stratospheric.